tkeskita/unstructured_grids/docs/ug.rst

 *Select Verts Inside* operator.
 This operator adds all vertices which are located inside the outward facing polygons of the specified object to selection.
 Polygons are assumed to form a closed volume.
+This operation is useful for creating cell zones.

 Edit topology
 -------------